Reza-Kh1/Next-2Language/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

+## Start

+To run the first project:

+In the project folder, enter the command ` npm install ` in the terminal.

+After the libraries are installed, enter the command ` npm run dev `.

+In your browser, enter the address http://localhost:3000/en.

+To build the project:

+Enter the command ` npm run build `.

+Then enter the command ` npm run start `.

 ## Description

 This project is developed with Next.js 15.1.6 using TypeScript.
 In this project, we use the following libraries: